WHOLE SCHOOL CURRICULUM

 Assessment and use of Data

-Data and information on how pupils are progressing against their route is shared with pupils and parents.
+Data and information on how pupils are progressing is shared with pupils and parents.
 As a result, pupils are engaged in their learning, knowing which grade they are working at and what to do to improve.

-Teachers use assessment data to inform their planning, to implement any necessary interventions and revisit any gaps in knowledge or misunderstandings, allowing pupils to make rapid progress.
+Teachers use formative and summative assessment data to inform their planning, to implement any necessary interventions and revisit any gaps in knowledge or misunderstandings, allowing pupils to make rapid progress.

 Regular low stakes quizzes/tests ensure pupils embed knowledge into their long term memory.
 They are then assessed by a combination of self and teacher assessments.
 Summative assessments take place regularly throughout the year.

 Parents receive between 2-3 interim reports per year.
-The reports indicate the progress that pupils have made towards their route, along with an attitude to learning grade.
+The reports indicate the progress their child has made, along with an attitude to learning grade.

 Curriculum Review and Evaluation